 There’s no going back.
 The sweet combination of fig jam and cheese is something I can’t forget or get over with.

-We had the cheese plate at the terrace of La Cave, a fancy restaurant right next to the cathedral of Vilnius.
+We had the cheese plate on the terrace of La Cave, a fancy restaurant right next to the cathedral of Vilnius.
 The price was 6 euros, so it’s a little bit more expensive than an average restaurant in Vilnius, but I guarantee it was worth every damn cent.

 Have you ever tasted Lithuanian food or explored the restaurants of Vilnius?
 How was your culinary experience?
 Please share your thoughts on comments below!